GuiDev-01/orion-jobs-ai/README.md

 ## 🌟 Join the Movement

-CareerCopilot aims to democratize career opportunities through technology.
+OrionJobs AI aims to democratize career opportunities through technology.
 Whether you're a job seeker, developer, or career enthusiast, your contribution can help thousands of professionals find their dream jobs.

 **Star ⭐ this repository if you believe in the mission!**